pipeline-components/awesome-lint/README.md

 ## Usage

 The image is for running awesome-lint, awesome-lint is installed in /app/ in case you need to customize the install before usage.
-The image is based on alpine:3.8

 ## Examples